World War III: Russian invasion of Ukraine: 24 February 2022 – present

+Iran and North Korea have provided weapons and ammunition to Russia during the invasion, including ballistic missiles.
+In 2024, Russia and North Korea signed a defense pact, and that November, Russia further escalated the conflict by deploying 10,000 North Korean troops on its border to fight Ukraine.
+In November 2024, Putin said that the war "has acquired elements of a global character", adding that Russia was entitled to strike military facilities of those countries that allow their weapons to be used against mainland Russia.

+In February 2025, U.S. President Donald Trump, his Vice President JD Vance, and Ukrainian President Volodymyr Zelenskyy met to discuss signing an agreement for U.S. access to Ukrainian oil, gas, and rare-earth minerals.
+During the meeting, an argument erupted, with President Trump at one point chiding Zelenskyy for not being grateful enough for U.S. military and political support for Ukraine during the war, telling him he was "gambling with World War Three."
+The agreements were not signed, and Trump later said that Zelenskyy "is not ready for peace if America is involved because he feels our involvement gives him a big advantage in negotiations."

+On June 25, Russian-Chechen General Apti Alaudinov, head of the Akhmat special forces, stated that World War III is already underway and the fact that nuclear strikes have not been carried out does not mean that it has not begun.

+On September 9, nineteen military drones entered Polish airspace after being launched from the territories of Russia and Belarus.
+Eight of them were shot down by the Polish Air Force, and NATO Quick Reaction Alert aircraft scrambled.
+Prime Minister Donald Tusk stated that a large military conflict was closer than at any time since WWII.

 Extended usage of the term

 Cold War

-As Soviet-American relations grew tense in the post-World War II period, the fear that the tension could escalate into World War III was ever-present.
+As Soviet-American relations grew tense in the post–World War II period, the fear that the tension could escalate into World War III was ever-present.
 A Gallup poll in December 1950 found that more than half of Americans considered World War III to have already started.

-In 2004, commentator Norman Podhoretz proposed that the Cold War, lasting from the surrender of the Axis Powers until the fall of the Berlin Wall, might rightly be called World War III.
+In 2004, commentator Norman Podhoretz proposed that the Cold War, lasting from the surrender of the Axis powers until the fall of the Berlin Wall, might rightly be called World War III.
 By Podhoretz's reckoning, "World War IV" would be the global campaign against Islamofascism.

 Still, the majority of historians would seem to hold that World War III would necessarily have to be a worldwide "war in which large forces from many countries fought" and a war that "involves most of the principal nations of the world".
 The Cold War received its name from the lack of action taken from both sides.
 The lack of action was out of fear that a nuclear war would possibly destroy humanity.
-In his book Secret Weapons of the Cold War, Bill Yenne explains that the military standoff that occurred between the two 'Superpowers', namely the United States and the Soviet Union, from the 1940s through to 1991, was only the Cold War, which ultimately helped to enable mankind to avert the possibility of an all-out nuclear confrontation, and that it certainly was not World War III.
+In his book Secret Weapons of the Cold War, Bill Yenne concludes that the military superpower standoff from the 1940s through to 1991 was not World War III.